-Kunda, M., McGreggor, K., & Goel, A. K. (2010).
-Can the Raven's Progressive Matrices Intelligence Test Be Solved by Thinking in Pictures?.
-Oral presentation at the International Meeting For Autism Research (IMFAR), Philadelphia, PA.
+Kunda, M., McGreggor, K., & Goel, A. (2010).
+Can the Raven's Progressive Matrices intelligence test be solved by thinking in pictures?
+Oral presentation given at 9th annual International Meeting For Autism Research (IMFAR), Philadelphia, PA.

 Can the Raven's Progressive Matrices Intelligence Test Be Solved by Thinking in Pictures?